PaddlePaddle/PaddleSpatial/research/D3VAE/README.md

 Some basic results can be seen as follows.
 Note that, to obtain better performance, more dedicated parameter tuning is required.
-Please refer to the [pytorch version](./d3vae_pytorch) for the full experiment results which are in accordance with the results reported in our paper.

 ![res](fig/res.png)